-2.4 Current Drilling Rate
+2.4 Past Drilling Rates

 The EPA provided a formula for calculating the current drilling rate or intrusion rate when 40 CFR Part 194 was promulgated.
-The formula is as follows: number of holes times 10,000 years divided by the area of the Delaware Basin divided by 100 years (1896-1996, the year the CCA was submitted).
-This formula was used to calculate both shallow and deep drilling rates for each resource.

-Since shallow drilling events are of no consequence, only deep drilling events will be applied to the formula.
+The formula is as follows: number of holes times 10,000 years divided by the area of the Delaware Basin (23, 102.1 Sq.
+Km.) divided by 100 years (1896-1996, the year the CCA was submitted).
+This formula is used to calculate both shallow and deep drilling rates for each resource.
+Since shallow drilling events are of no consequence, only deep drilling events is applied to the formula.
 The DBDSP uses all deep drilling events of any resource (potash, oil, gas, water, etc.) to calculate the drilling or intrusion rate.
 Including resources other than hydrocarbon will not affect the product of the formula due to the high number of deep drilling events recorded over the last 100 years in the Delaware Basin.